aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chartarea/_index.md

 ```

-Represents height of default position in units of 1/4000 of the chart area.
+Represents height of the default position in units of 1/4000 of the chart area.

 **Remarks**